arts-link/ryder/exampleSite/content/posts/menus.md

 I use front matter in this blog to create the simple menu here.

 I modified it to use the tailwindcss `group-hover` syntax.
-I made the children menu inside a container div so it is a sibling to the main anchor and on hover it show.
+I made the children menu inside a container div so it is a sibling to the main anchor and on hover it appears.
 Still needs style work.

 ```go
 +++